Chris-Christian/PortSwigger-labs-writeups/Cross-site request forgery (CSRF)/CSRF where token is duplicated in cookie.md

 - Open Burp Suite and set-up proxy.
 - Submit the "Update email" form, and find the resulting request in your Proxy history.
 - Send the request to repeater and observe that the value of the csrf body parameter is simply being validated by comparing it with the csrf cookie.
-- Perform a search, send the resulting request to Burp Repeater, and observe in the response that the search term gets reflected in the Set-Cookie header: `Set-Cookie: LastSearchTerm=hello; Secure; HttpOnly`
+- Perform a search, send the resulting request to Burp Repeater, and observe from the response that the search term gets reflected in the Set-Cookie header: `Set-Cookie: LastSearchTerm=hello; Secure; HttpOnly`
 - Since the search function has no CSRF protection, you can use this to inject cookies into the victim user's browser.
-- Create a URL that uses this vulnerability to inject a fake csrf cookie into the victim's browser:
+- We need to create a URL that uses this vulnerability to inject a fake csrf cookie into the victim's browser:
   ```
   test
   Set-Cookie: csrf=fake; SameSite=None
   ```
 - URL encode it using https://gchq.github.io/CyberChef/
-- Thw final payload should look like this: `test%0d%0aSet-Cookie:%20csrf=fake%3b%20SameSite=None`
+- The final payload should look like this: `test%0d%0aSet-Cookie:%20csrf=fake%3b%20SameSite=None`
 - On Burp suite, turn the intercept ON and search a random string.
 - Replace the string with our URL encoded payload: `/?search=test%0d%0aSet-Cookie:%20csrf=fake%3b%20SameSite=None`
 - Forward the request, go to developer tools and in the application tab you can notice that the csrf cookie's value is now set as "fake".